-Next, you will see exactly how each tactic works and how you can use data to improve your conversion rate.
+Next, you’ll see exactly how each tactic works and how you can use data to improve your conversion rate.

 Customer journeys represent the steps your customers go through with your company, from the moment they become aware of the existence of your business until they become loyal customers.
 In a previous article, I explained there are three stages most customers go through:

-- Stage 1: Represented by casual visitors and, in some cases, email subscribers.
-They are not yet customers but could be interested in your offers, and their purchase intent is low.
+- Stage 1: represented by casual visitors and, in some cases, email subscribers.
+They’re not yet customers but could be interested in your offers, and their purchase intent is low.

-- Stage 2: These are subscribers that are enjoying their first experience with your business.
-They are not yet loyal or long-term customers, but people who are interested in your business yet not fully committed to becoming a customer.
+- Stage 2: subscribers that are enjoying their first experience with your business.
+They’re not yet loyal or long-term customers or committed to becoming customers, but people who are interested in your business.

-- Stage 3: These are people who have become customers and could become loyal ones.
+- Stage 3: these are people who’ve become customers and could become loyal ones.

-Customer journeys allow you to take people from the first stage to the next one until you get to the third level and keep them there.
-To achieve that goal, you need to know who they are and what they need actually to move.
+allow you to take people from the first stage to the next one until you get to the third level and keep them there.
+To achieve that goal, you need to know who they are and what they need to move to the next stage.
 Therefore, you need to have real-life data about your personas.

 The process of getting data from your personas comes mostly from qualitative research, such as:

-- Web and exit surveys: Similar to interviews, they can help you understand if your site or products on your site are meeting their needs.
+- Web, email, and exit surveys: similar to interviews, they can help you understand if your site or products on your site are meeting their needs.

 - Customer’s goals

 - Hesitations and concerns